chromium/chromium/docs/updater/functional_spec.md

 ##### Brand code
 The brand code is a string of up to 4 characters long.
-The brand code is persisted during the install, over-installs, and updates.
+The brand code is persisted during the first install of the app.
+Over-installs and updates do not modify the brand code.

 On macOS, the brand code (as well as AP parameter and the app version) can be specified using a path to a plist file and a key within that plist file.
 When